a-sriel/project-3/devlog.md

 This session, I will work on refining the B-Tree.
 I am going to implement the create() function so that I can make sure I am populating the fields correctly.
 The header file needs to contain the magic number, and the root id and next block id, so 3 8-bit numbers total.
 I am planning to use a vector implementation and utilize the bigendian conversion functions provided in the project document to make sure the 8-bit numbers are properly formatted.

 I changed the magic number to be a const* char, as it needs to be an 8-bit sequence of ASCII values.
 The create function was also partially implemented.
 I created a format_bytes() function to handle the block padding and populate each node with 512 0x00's (initially), as each block consists of 512 bytes.

+2025-12-8 20:55

+I need to finalize the B-Tree logic.
+I will probably store the Node data within std::vectors to keep things consistent.
+Sometimes I think using Python would make this way easier but...
+I like writing C++.